-Oil strengthens on prospect of OPEC+ maintaining supply cuts, drop in U.S. inventories
+Oil extends gains on prospect of OPEC+ sticking with supply cuts

 OPEC and allies, together called OPEC+, are considering rolling over production cuts into April instead of raising output